zealtechlab/CI_Sample_dotnet/README.md

 Sample dotnet core eshop web app for the CI demonstration

-Include Unit tests, Sampel functional and integration tests are included for reference purpose only
+Include Unit tests, Sampel functional and integration tests are included for reference purpose only Make sure the app is run in debug mode to check functional and integration tests

 # Microsoft eShopOnWeb ASP.NET Core Reference Application